June 12th, 2017

 Regarding breast augmentation, rippling is when the folds in the outside of the implant can be seen through the skin.
 It looks like little ripples or waves.
 Obviously, our patients want to avoid this unnatural look.

-One of the things we often tell our potential patients in Knoxville on the phone is that one of the best things you can do to answer your questions definitively is to see Dr. Hall in person for a consultation.
+One of the things we often tell our potential patients on the phone is that one of the best things you can do to answer your questions definitively is to see Knoxville plastic surgeon, Dr. Hall in person for a consultation.